 Republicans assumed since they came back to town, hats in hand, ready to do a deal on taxes, Obama would give them grace enough and political cover enough to get the deal done.
 That’s old Washington thinking.
 That’s Romney thinking.
 That’s thinking unsuited to the Age of Obama.

 The Republicans are looking for a way to cut a larger deal that trades long-term entitlement cuts and short-term reductions in the growth of spending for higher taxes.
 They are looking for a grand bargain.
 Obama nixed such a deal when he was an embattled incumbent facing re-election.
 Why would one suppose that he would be more inclined to do such a thing now?

 If that’s what Obama wanted, he wouldn’t be picking a semantic, ideological fight over whether tax payments came in the form of shrunken loopholes or higher rates.
 If Obama wanted a grand bargain or a demonstration of political graciousness, he wouldn’t be demanding tax hikes now in exchange for consideration of tax reform one year hence.

 Today, Obama will address a collection of corporate CEOs in which he will call for the debt ceiling to be lifted without conditions, perhaps even abolished.
 The same Obama who once voted against raising the limit is now saying that it should be scrapped.

 Republicans are shocked and stunned.
 “Hypocrisy,” they cry.
 “Bad faith,” they wail.

-The electorate is doing its best to ignore the tedium of these eternal, infernal negotiations.
-That leaves little chance of a popular uprising for the president to show more grace, or for the defense of limits on borrowing.
+The electorate is doing its best to ignore the tedium of these eternal, infernal negotiations, so there is little chance of a popular uprising that the president show more grace or in defense of limits on borrowing.
 It’s such a muddle and so seemingly pointless that Mr. and Mrs. America can be forgiven for tuning out.